20.5. Selecting Servers and GPUs¶ Open the notebook in SageMaker Studio Lab

 Deep learning training generally requires large amounts of computation.
 At present GPUs are the most cost-effective hardware accelerators for deep learning.
 In particular, compared with CPUs, GPUs are cheaper and offer higher performance, often by over an order of magnitude.
 Furthermore, a single server can support multiple GPUs, up to 8 for high end servers.
-More typical numbers are up to 4 GPUs for an engineering workstation, since heat, cooling and power requirements escalate quickly beyond what an office building can support.
-For larger deployments cloud computing, such as Amazon’s P3 and G4 instances are a much more practical solution.
+More typical numbers are up to 4 GPUs for an engineering workstation, since heat, cooling, and power requirements escalate quickly beyond what an office building can support.
+For larger deployments, cloud computing (e.g., Amazon’s P3 and G4 instances) is a much more practical solution.

 There is typically no need to purchase high-end CPUs with many threads since much of the computation occurs on the GPUs.
-That said, due to the Global Interpreter Lock (GIL) in Python single-thread performance of a CPU can matter in situations where we have 4-8 GPUs.
+That said, due to the global interpreter lock (GIL) in Python single-thread performance of a CPU can matter in situations where we have 4–8 GPUs.
 All things equal this suggests that CPUs with a smaller number of cores but a higher clock frequency might be a more economical choice.
-E.g., when choosing between a 6-core 4 GHz and an 8-core 3.5 GHz CPU, the former is much preferable, even though its aggregate speed is less.
+For example, when choosing between a 6-core 4 GHz and an 8-core 3.5 GHz CPU, the former is much preferable, even though its aggregate speed is less.
 An important consideration is that GPUs use lots of power and thus dissipate lots of heat.
 This requires very good cooling and a large enough chassis to use the GPUs.
 Follow the guidelines below if possible:

 Power Supply.
 GPUs use significant amounts of power.
 Budget with up to 350W per device (check for the peak demand of the graphics card rather than typical demand, since efficient code can use lots of energy).
 If your power supply is not up to the demand you will find that your system becomes unstable.

 Chassis Size.
 GPUs are large and the auxiliary power connectors often need extra space.
 Also, large chassis are easier to cool.